 CONNECT: Laurence Geller CBE on luxury dementia care

-Quintessentially Experiences CXO spoke to Loveday’s CEO about bringing high-end hospitality’s ‘above and beyond’ ethos into the dementia care sector
+The Head of Quintessentially Experiences spoke to Loveday’s CEO about bringing high-end hospitality’s ‘above and beyond’ ethos into the dementia care sector

 Laurence Geller CBE cannot be summed up in a few words.
 A lifetime hotelier, businessman and entrepreneur, Geller is the founder of Strategic Hotels & Resorts – which counts the Four Seasons and InterContinental Miami as two of its 18 properties – as well as being the ex-COO of Hyatt Development Corporation, and the current Chairman of Geller Capital Partners.